n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Hunter/README.md

 1. First of all, you'll have to enter credentials for the Hunter node.
 You can find out how to do that [here](../../../credentials/Hunter/README.md).
 2. Select 'Email Verifier' from the *Operation* dropdown list.
-3. Enter your email in the *Email* field.
+3. Enter the email in the *Email* field.
 4. Click on *Execute Node* to run the workflow.